 If you use a search engine you can find anything I’ve put out there whether in mainstream media or elsewhere.
 I sometimes pop up on Radio 4.
 My Guardian and Observer comment pieces on class and politics are listed here.

 I regularly contribute to debates about feminism.
 I strongly believe we need to protect women’s rights, which has become even more controversial than usual because of an ongoing debate about whether men who define themselves as women should be allowed access to single-sex spaces like refuges and women’s toilets and to participate in women’s sports.
 I’ve been interested in the origins of this debate and in particular to demonstrate the dangers of replacing sex (as a biological fact) is being replaced by gender (a felt identity) as a means of defining women.
-You can find out more about the debate elsewhere on this site and at A Woman’s Place UK, a women’s rights group I fully support.
+You can find out more about the debate elsewhere on this site and at Woman’s Place UK, a women’s rights group I fully support.
 I have spoken at their meetings and you will find links to talks I’ve given at Woman’s Place UK events on their website.

 History Workshop Journal invited me to publish my reflection on E.P.
 Thompson’s The Making of the English Working Class to mark the 50th anniversary of its publication.
 You can read my piece here.

 TASTE OF HONEY

 Here’s a short piece I wrote after Radio 3’s Nightwaves asked me to review A Taste of Honey in 2014.
 Shelagh Delaney and her seminal play appear in my latest book, The People: the rise and fall of the working class, 1910-2010

 My new year’s resolution for 2014 was to see more theatre.
 By February 1 I recalled why I never realise this recurrent resolve: I am too disorganised to get tickets for the most popular productions, which presumably hoardes of super-organised and/or retired London-based theatregoers manage to snap up months before I know a play is to be performed.